Gi60s/markdown-docs/demo/src/index.md

 ---
 layout: default
 title: Home
-navOrder: linking headers navigation temp
+navOrder: documenting templates
 ---

+# Documentation Made Easy

 Create documentation from markdown that can be served from any static web server.